Mt. Bachelor Ski & Summer Resort

 Construction Materials Testing

 Mt.
 Bachelor is one of the most popular ski areas in North America and is also a year-round destination resort.
-Recent expansion projects include construction of the Cloudchaser high-speed quad chair lift, a Sunrise Lodge beginner chair-lift, 3-stage zip-line, and Sunrise parking area expansion.
+Recent expansion projects include construction of the Cloudchaser high-speed quad chair lift, Early Riser beginner chair-lift, 3-stage zip-line, and Sunrise parking area expansion.
 With the addition of Cloudchaser, an additional 635 acres were added to the resort’s lift-serviced terrain.
 Cloudchaser includes 21 towers that span the 6,576-foot-long lift and the Sunrise area expansion added over 300 additional spaces to the mountain’s eastern base area.
 The zip-line is a dual, 3-stage feature with 1,400 feet of vertical drop from the upper Pine Marten lift station to the West Village Lodge.
 The Mt.
 Bachelor ZipTour is the northwest’s steepest, fastest, and highest elevation zip adventure.

 Scope of Work: